translate/pootle/docs/features/migrate_to_pootle_fs.rst

 Pootle FS provides support for different VCS systems through plugins, so in order for Pootle to work with a specific VCS it is necessary to install its plugin.
-For examples for Git:
+For example for Git:

 - Install the plugin: